fusion-energy/neutronics-workshop/README.md

 3. Open XQuartz using the command ```open -a XQuartz``` in a terminal window.
 Go to Preferences -> Security and select *Allow connections from network clients*.
 Close the XQuartz application to implement the selection.

-4. Add your local machine network IP address to a variable called IP.
-You can use the commands:
+4. Add your local machine network IP address to *IP* variable using the command:

     ```IP=$(ipconfig getifadd en0)``` or ```IP=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')```

-5. Add your IP address to xhost.
-XQuartz should launch when this command is run (unless application is already open).
+5. Add IP address to xhost.
+XQuartz should launch when this command is run (unless XQuartz is already open).

     ```xhost + $IP```